dreamfactorysoftware/platform-wiki/Platform-Documentation/Deployment/Deploying-to-IBM-Bluemix.md

 $ cd wiki-demo/
 $ git checkout develop														# Pre-release features are only in develop branch until 1.7 release
 $ mv web htdocs																# Bluemix expects the document root to be "htdocs".
 Default is "web".
 So we move it.
-$ ln -s htdocs/ web															# And create a symlink to web for local work
 $ cp config/database.bluemix.config.php-dist config/database.config.php    	# No changes necessary
 $ cp manifest.bluemix.yml-dist manifest.yml                                	# Create our manifest
-$ vi manifest.yml                                                          	# change app-name and host-name to "wiki-demo"
+$ vi manifest.yml                                                          	# edit file and change app-name and host-name to "wiki-demo"
 ```

 ## Install Dependencies